GiuseppeTT/jobset/keps/NNNN-InPlaceRestart/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

+## Future work

+### Recreate only failed Jobs

+When the JobSet failure policy is updated to support the recreation of only failed Jobs.
+In place restart should be updated to support it.

+### Speed up failure detection

+In the proposed design, the JobSet controller can only detect that a failure occurred when the agent sidecar of the failed worker is started again and updates the epoch annotation.
+A best effort optimization can be done by triggering a group restart when any worker container of the most recent epoch terminates.
+This optimization saves the time between the worker container failing and its agent sidecar starting again.

+### Restart only specified containers to skip the overhead of recreating all watches

+The proposed [RestartPod action](https://docs.google.com/document/d/1UmJHJzdmMA1hWwkoP1f3rG9nS0oZ2cRcOx8rO8MsExA/edit?usp=sharing&resourcekey=0-OuKspBji_1KJlj2JbnZkgQ) can only support restarting all containers, but a future expansion to the `restartPolicyRules` API can be made to allow only a few specified containers to be restarted.
+This allows for the agent sidecar to avoid being terminated in an on demand in place restart, which skips the overhead of recreating all watches.